 It can be frustrating to not know what it is that is challenging your sleep.
 Did you drink coffee too late in the day?
 Did you exercise later in the evening?
 Are you not feeling well?
 Or could it be the pain from your varicose veins that are keeping you awake at night?

-Here, we answer the question of whether varicose veins can affect your sleep and discuss the ways you can combat sleeping issues that may be attributed to vein disease.
+Here, we answer the question of whether varicose veins can affect your sleep and discuss the ways you can combat varicose vein leg pain at night.

 Varicose Veins and Their Affect on Sleep

 To answer the big question, yes – the symptoms associated with varicose veins can certainly affect your good night’s sleep.
 Unfortunately, these symptoms can strike day and night.